 The case study chosen is that of economics blogs.
 Economists have long engaged in various forms of knowledge dissemination and blogs represent an important tool.
 Questions of policy (especially macro-economic policy) probably represent the key factor determining the interest of many economists for blogging (Quiggin 2011: 437), with economists re-entering public debate and often bringing policy relevance back to the centre of theoretical concerns.

-These are “expert blogs” (Grieve et al. 2011), both personal and thematic (Krishnamurthy 2002), where the specialist addresses an unspecified audience and is involved both in the co-construction of research and in the dissemination of results or theories, or at least in dialogue with the whole range of potential readers.
+Economics blogs can be either more impersonal and informative“expert blogs” (Grieve et al. 2011) or more personal and conversational thematic blogs(Krishnamurthy 2002).
+The specialist addresses an unspecified audience and is involved both in the co-construction of research and in the dissemination of results or theories, or at least in dialogue with the whole range of potential readers.

 The corpus used for the present study is taken from what is often recognized as the most popular economics blog in the US: “Marginal Revolution” ( http://marginalrevolution.com/), held by Tyler Cowen, Economics Professor at George Mason University.
 The corpus comprises 100 posts (43,740 tokens) published over the 12 months of the year 2012, selected from a total of about 140 posts per month to cover key economic policy matters also dealt by Cowen in his academic publications and in his journalistic writing.
 For each of the posts selected I have also analyzed the first 15-20 comments (for a total of about 121,212 words), to study how the different conversations ensue from the post.
 Examples identify texts by their number.